RaphaelMadeira-design/OpenClassrooms_Projet-10/Frontend/public/issues.md

 ### GitHub issue 3 - Logout feature

-about: Issue for the logout requirement
+- About: Issue for the logout requirement
-title: User can logout to the system
+- Title: User can logout to the system
 ---

 A user should be able to: